AleksanderMisztal/gec-with-copying/README.md

 1. The nmt + copying model has been implemented,

-2. The model achieves results that are close to the state of the art, evaluated qunatitatively (around 61 GLEU (on the JFELEG dataset), Zhao et al, 2019) and qualitatively.
+2. The performance of the model has been evaluated qunatitatively using a metric such as GLEU or $M^2$, and qualitatively.

 ## Timetable (milestones and deadlines)